 The geometric aspect of the hybrid approach allows each object to define its own coordinate system.
 Within their coordinate systems, the objects possess geometric attributes such as points, shapes, areas etc. This is necessary if geometric relationships such as distance and intersection are to able to be computed.
 Once again, considering the building in figure 4.1.
 Imagine if wing W{left} was logically (not physically, for example with a wall) divided into two subsections: north and south, W{north} and W{south} respectively.
 Thus would wing W{left} be the superspace of the subwings W{north} and W{south} , and the subwings would be subspaces of W{left} .
 All wings would have their own coordinate system, and the position of an object in one of the subwings (W{north} or W{south}) could be expressed in coordinates of either the superspace's coordinate system (W{left}) or the subspaces' coordinate system.
-This is possible because the subspaces' coordinates can therefore be translated between the spaces [35].
+This is possible because the subspaces' coordinate systems are defined within their superspace's coordinate system, and coordinates can therefore be translated between the spaces [35].